Advisor Resources

 Our View: Stagflation Less Likely, But Still Possible

 In this scenario, we would expect the 10-year Treasury yield to move higher amid significant volatility as slow growth and high inflation collide.
-The two-year Treasury yield could also rise amid continued Fed tightening.
-Meanwhile, credit spreads, particularly in the high-yield sector, would potentially widen as economic growth remains weak.
+The two-year Treasury yield could also rise in response to continued Fed tightening.
+Meanwhile, credit spreads, particularly in the high-yield sector, may widen should economic growth remain weak.

 Investment adjustments worth considering: